-The variations in the texture of the Washi add interest, and the varying thicknesses that result from the light shade’s construction create shadows within its form, and produce the effect of light beams radiating from its centre.
+The variations in the texture of the Washi add further interest.
+The varying thicknesses that result from the light shade’s construction create shadows within its form, and produce the effect of light beams radiating from its centre.

 The technology is as subtle as the design.
 LED indirect lighting means that the light source is hidden within the ‘sails’.
-Diffused light, further softened as it passes through the Washi fibres, fills the space, without casting shadows, and is reflected by ceiling, walls, or tables.
+Diffused light is further softened as it passes through the Washi fibres.
+It fills the space, without casting shadows, and is reflected by ceiling, walls, or tables.
 And for a shift in mood, you can use the dimming function.

 Voiles will complement any contemporary decor.
 The soft, gentle elegance and almost ethereal presence of these paper light shades will create the atmosphere you want, in any setting.